Rules And Information

 -

-The schedule is broken down into several smaller "pieces," including ten Fox Hollow Cup Events, five Baltimore County Series events, six travel series events, and several other team/alternate format events.
+The schedule is broken down into several smaller "pieces," including seven Fox Hollow Cup Events, four FH Cup Playoff events, five Baltimore Metro Series events, six travel series events, and several other team/alternate format events.
 In addition, we also host three overnight golf trips (one in April, one in May, one in October).
 There are no minimum or maximum # of events that members are required to play!
 Play as little or as often as you like.
+However, you MUST play in a minimum of five events in order to be eligible to play in the Club Championship.
+Of note, the Ravens Cup and Midweek series events count as 1 event each.

 -